Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 ‘Horse nodded, then padded his way over to his gear.
 "S’cool.
 Vemik!
 Last checks!"

 *That* time his footsteps were silent, even if the deck did undulate under his weight.
-Why…
+Why...

 Deathworlders were so fucking *weird.*